tlrobinson/bcomm/README.md

 ("undefined" is printed here because console.log() has no return value)

-Upload a test (a test is a directory containing an "index.html" file):
+Upload a test (can be a HTML or JavaScript file, or a directory containing an "index.html" file):

-    $ bcomm upload example
+    $ bcomm upload example/standalone.js
     cf1091

 Run the last uploaded test: